yennicks/biohazard/README.md

 Biohazard wants to serve as an alternative to the *hazardous* trend of trusting your *biography* to commercial companies.

+## Requirements
+Python 3.6 or newer is required.

 ## Roadmap
 This project is currently in a proof of concept phase.
 A roadmap will be presented when it reaches an alpha phase and the project will continue.